Gamebook: Full Patriots-Jets Stats

-Download the NFL Gamebook with all of the statistics from the Patriots 24-17 win over the New York Jets on Sunday, October 15, 2017.
+Download the NFL Gamebook with all of the statistics from the Patriots 26-20 loss to the New York Jets on Sunday, December 27, 2015.

 Official website of the New England Patriots